EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Visit the sculpture, click for map >

 East Democratic Republic of the Congo (DRC)

 This 25-year-old male is the head of his family.
 With his beautiful silver fur on his back, he is easily identified as their leader.
 Though he is big and strong and a force to be reckoned with, he is a peaceful leader.
-He prefers to live in harmony and empathy, making sure that everyone in his family is well cared for and protected.
-This gentle giant will go to any lengths to support his family and keep them from harm.
+He prefers to live in harmony, making sure that everyone in his family is well cared for and protected.
+This gentle giant will go to any lengths to support his family and keep them from danger.

-The numbers of eastern lowland gorilla are estimated to be around 3,800, a 50% decline since the 90s.
-However, it is difficult to know for sure because of the civil unrest that has been raging in the DRC for decades.
-The gorillas face many threats concerning this, their national parks having their funding cut, illegal mines being set up in their homes, and less monitoring making it easier for people to hunt gorillas for bushmeat.
-One of the things that fuelled the civil unrest is mining for tin, gold, diamond, and coltan (used in cell phones).
-Illegal mining outcrops have popped up all over the gorilla’s home, which also attracts people to hunt gorilla and trade the babies on the illegal pet trade.
+The number of eastern lowland gorillas is estimated to be around 3,800, a 50% decline since the 90s.
+However, decades of civil unrest in the Democratic Republic of Congo hinder the accuracy of these figures.
+The gorillas face many threats concerning this such as funding cuts to their national parks, illegal mines being set up in their homes, and less monitoring making it easier for people to hunt gorillas for bushmeat.
+Mining for finite resources such as tin, gold, diamond, and coltan (used in mobile phones) is another cause of Civil Unrest.
+Illegal mining outcrops have become more prevalent, causing habitat loss and increased hunting for illegal pet trade.
 They have also faced massive habitat loss and fragmentation as people move in and destroy the gorilla's homes for livestock.

 HOW TO HELP

 Inspired by animals that Gillie and Marc met on their travels, we invite the public to discover and interact with these beautiful creatures up close and personal – this allows audiences to connect, take photographs and share their favourite species with friends and family.